joedavisdev/joedavisdev.github.io/_posts/2015-10-25-metal-demos.md

 comments: true
 ---

-A few months ago when everyone seemed to be getting excited about the wave of new explicit graphics APIs, I thought I should finally get my hands dirty with one.
-As I have a Mac and a Metal-capable iOS device, it seemed like a good place to start.
-I've got a pretty good idea of how to optimise for Apple's mobile GPUs but haven't had much exposure to the API yet.
-According to GitHub it's been more than three months since my first check-in to the [metal-demos](https://github.com/joedavisdev/metal-demos) repo...I'm hoping that if I blog about the project's progress regularly, I'll guilt myself into dedicating more time to it!
+Although I spend a lot of time debugging and profiling 3D graphics software, my expertise is very OpenGL/OpenGL ES focussed.
+I used DirectX a bit at university but haven't really touched it since I graduated.
+I suspect that's due to my day job being dominated by OpenGL ES and that I ditched my personal Windows desktop in favour of a Mac laptop ~2010.
+A few months ago when the developer community was getting excited about the arrival of DX12 and the promise of a cross-platform explicit graphics API in Vulkan, I thought I should finally get my hands dirty with something new.
+In addition to my Mac I also have a Metal-capable iOS device, so writing a few Metal demos seemed like a good place to start.
+A bonus for me is that I already know a lot about the GPUs in Apple's mobile devices, so I'm hoping it won't be too tricky for me to write optimal Metal code for them :)

+According to GitHub it's been more than three months since my first [metal-demos](https://github.com/joedavisdev/metal-demos) repo commit...I'm hoping that if I blog about the project's progress, I'll guilt myself into dedicating more time to it!

 ## Current status